 Vessel Importation for Tourism and/or Sports Purposes

-The vessel must be properly documented and brought-out from the port of its origin with a duly issued port clearance before it can be imported or brought-in at the ports of Thailand.
+The vessel must be properly documented and brought-out from the port of its origin with a duly issued port clearance.
+This before it can be imported or brought-in at the ports of Thailand.
 The vessel should be brought in for the purpose of Tourism and/or Sports.
-And please be advised that the purpose or objective for which the vessel is brought in to Thailand cannot be changed during its sojourn in the Kingdom.
+Please be advised that the purpose or objective for which the vessel is brought into Thailand.
+This cannot be changed during its sojourn in the Kingdom.

-To change the status / importation purpose of the vessel, it must be brought-out of Thailand and a new port clearance (from outside of Thailand) must be secured first before it can be brought-in back again in any ports of Thailand for a different purpose.
-Pursuant to Thailand regulations for vessel importation, a vessel brought into Thailand for tourism and/or sports purposes can stay in the Kingdom of Thailand for six (6) months.
+To change the status/importation purpose of the vessel, it must be brought-out of Thailand and a new port clearance (from outside of Thailand) must be secured first.
+This before it can be brought-in back again in any ports of Thailand for a different purpose.
+Pursuant to Thailand regulations for vessel importation, a vessel brought into Thailand.
+This for tourism and/or sports purposes can stay in the Kingdom of Thailand for six (6) months.

 In case a foreign vessel has met all the requirements to be imported and registered as a Thai Vessel, the following procedures shall also be observed: